Amelia Boynton Robinson: Legacy and awards

-In Bridge Across Jordan, Amelia Boynton Robinson has crafted an inspiring, eloquent memoir of her more than five decades on the front lines of the struggle for racial equality and social justice.
-This work is an important contribution to the history of the black freedom struggle, and I wholeheartedly recommend it to everyone who cares about human rights in America.

 In 2014, the Selma City Council renamed five blocks of Lapsley Street as Boyntons Street to honor Amelia Boynton Robinson and Sam Boynton.

 Robinson is played by Lorraine Toussaint in the 2014 film Selma, about the Selma Voting Rights Movement and its Selma to Montgomery marches.
-Robinson, then 103 years old, was unable to travel to see the film.
+Robinson, then 109 years old, was unable to travel to see the film.
 Paramount Pictures set up a private screening in her home to include her friends and family.
 A CNN reporter was present to discuss the film and her experiences at Selma, and she said she felt the film was fantastic.

 In 2015, Robinson attended the State of the Union Address in January at the invitation of President Barack Obama, and, in her wheelchair, was at Obama's side as he and others walked across the Edmund Pettus Bridge during the Selma Voting Rights Movement 50th Anniversary Jubilee that March.